igorcruz91/igor_portfolio/Project 2 Weather Prediction/readme.md

 The data was splitted into train and test sets, using 75% of the data as training set and not shuffling the rows.

 The first model used was **Linear Regression**.
-Using this model, I obtained a **RMSE** value of 2.62 C, that is, I am missing on average the actual temperature by 2.62 celcius.
+Using this model, I obtained a **RMSE** value of 2.62 °C, that is, I am missing on average the actual temperature by 2.62 °C.

 (plot do grafico y_true x y_pred)